 The easiest and most popular way to reach the summit of Cadillac Mountain is to drive.
-Cadillac Summit Road is a two lane, paved road, which winds up to the summit and has several scenic viewpoints along the way.
+Cadillac Summit Road is a two lane, paved road.
+It winds up to the summit and has several scenic viewpoints along the way.

 However, there are a few important things to know before driving this road.
 As we mentioned above, this road closes from December 1-April 15.
 And between mid-May until mid-October, you will need a reservation, regardless of what time you plan to visit.
 We will share more about the reservation process below.

 Also, RVs and trailers are NOT allowed on this road.
 We drive a 22.5 foot Sprinter van and called in advance to ask if we would be allowed to drive up there, since depending on who you ask, we can sometimes be considered an RV.
 The ranger told us that it’s kind of a gray area, but that we should be fine.
 We thankfully were allowed, although we saw the parking attendant’s face kind of grimace when he saw our length.